robotology/yarp-device-llama2/models/readme.txt

-Inside this folder there is the context folder
+Inside this folder there must be created specific folders for each model used:
+- create Gemini folder for Gemini model
+- create Llama2 folder for Llama2 models